Zhang Shuai: 2019: Australian doubles title and top 10, Wimbledon singles quarterfinal

 Zhang won the biggest doubles title of her career at the Australian Open.
 With home-favorite Sam Stosur, she won her maiden major doubles title, upsetting defending champions, Tímea Babos and Kristina Mladenovic, in straight sets.
 She became the fourth player from mainland China to win a major women's doubles title, after Zheng Jie, Yan Zi and Peng Shuai.

 The pair also reached the final at Miami, where they lost to Elise Mertens and Aryna Sabalenka, in straight sets.
 She made her top-10 debut in doubles on 13 May 2019.

-At Wimbledon, Zhang reached the second quarterfinal of a major singles event of her career, before losing to Simona Halep in straight sets.
+At Wimbledon, Zhang reached the second quarterfinal of a major singles event of her career, before losing to seventh seed and eventual champion Simona Halep in straight sets.

 2020–21: French Open singles 4th round, US Open & WTA 1000 doubles titles

-She reached the fourth round of the French Open for the first time in her career where she lost to seventh seed Petra Kvitová.
+She reached the fourth round of the 2020 French Open for the first time in her career where she lost to seventh seed Petra Kvitová.

-She won the WTA 1000 Cincinnati Open and the US Open titles in doubles, partnering Sam Stosur.
+She won the WTA 1000 2021 Cincinnati Open and the 2021 US Open titles in doubles, partnering Sam Stosur.

 She finished the year ranked No. 8 in doubles, the highest ranking and year-end finish of her career.